ethan-hann/SurveyManager/docs/source/user_interface.rst

 The ribbon also has a **Menu** drop-down which contains commands to edit the settings, see the about dialog, and check for updates as well as exit the application.
 This drop-down also houses the most recently opened survey jobs so opening a currently worked on job is quick and easy.
 The date and time shown is when the job was last updated/saved not necessarily when it was opened last.
+The most recent job will always be at the top of this list and up to 10 jobs can be in this list.

 .. image:: images/menu_drop_down.png
   :width: 600